Owner Frequently Asked Questions

 About Tyson Property Management

 Tyson Property Management was founded by Bob Huneycutt in 1997.
 We have been in business now over 20 years.
-In 2010, we earned the GAAR Excellence in Property Management award and in 2019 we earned the Best of 2019 Albuquerque Property Management award.
+In 2010, we earned the GAAR Excellence in Property Management award and we have earned the Best of Albuquerque Property Management award in 2019, 2020 and 2021.
 We are members of the National Association of Residential Property Managers, the Greater Albuquerque Area Realtos Association, National Realtors Association and Better Business Bureau.
 Some of our clients have been with us since our start in 1997 and our average client has been with us for over 5 years.

 Presently we have five full time licensed Brokers, four Coordinators, one Bookkeeper and two Property Inspectors.
 Our staff is organized in a departmentalized structure which include our Accounts Department, Leasing Department, Maintenance Department, Inspection Department and Bookkeeping Department.
 To learn more about our staff, visit our About page.